 Chiang Mai Province, Thailand

 Thailand's paradise islands are renowned for having some of the most beautiful beaches in the world, but that's not the only major draw when it comes to natural beauty.
-Elephant Nature Park in Chang Mai is among the top places to visit in Thailand and a great chance to get up close to these amazing creatures in a beautiful natural environment.
+Elephant Nature Park in Chang Mai is among the top places to visit in Thailand and a great chance to get up close to these amazing creatures in a natural environment.
 This rescue and rehabilitation centre (located in northern Thailand) is home to a happy herd of over 35 elephants and welcomes all visitors who wish to volunteer.
 Spend a leisurely day splashing, stroking and strolling alongside the elephants and make your holidays in Thailand as memorable as can be.

 Chitwan National Park, Nepal

-Chitwan National Park has been crowned as one of the best wildlife-viewing national parks in Asia and once you've spent a day exploring this wonderful World Heritage Site, you'll soon see why.
-This spectacular reserve is one of the last undisterbed areas of Nepal's Terai region and covers a whopping 932sq kilometres of lush forests and marshland.
-You're likely to spot leapards, monkeys, and a colourful collection of birds while you're here, but it's the elephants that win us over.
+Chitwan National Park has been crowned as one of the best wildlife-viewing National Parks in Asia and once you've spent a day exploring this wonderful World Heritage Site, you'll soon see why.
+This spectacular reserve is one of the last undisturbed areas of Nepal's Terai region and covers a whopping 932 square kilometres of lush forests and marshland.
+You're likely to spot leopards, monkeys, and a colourful collection of birds while you're here, but it's the elephants that win us over.
 Ride with the elephants through the jungle before stopping to splash, bathe and scrub them in the Rapti River, keeping your eyes peeled for the rare one-horned rhino and the Royal Bengal tiger along the way!

 Selous Game Reserve, Tanzania

-The Selous Game Reserve is one of Tanzania's World Heritage Sites and has the country's largest river, Rufiji, running through the heart of it.
-It's most popular for a wide range of viewing activities available, so you can get up close and personal with the animals and explore Africa's untouched wilderness by boat, foot or vehicle.
+The Selous Game Reserve is one of Tanzania's World Heritage Sites which has the country's largest river, Rufiji, running through the heart of it.
+It's popular for its wide range of viewing activities, meaning you can get up close and personal with the animals and explore Africa's untouched wilderness by boat, foot or vehicle.
 Selous is home to more than half of Tanzania's elephant population, so you're sure to spot a few while you're here!
-If you fancy extending your stay overnight, choose from one of the spectacular camps, from luxury accomodation on wooden decked verandas to canvas tents in amongst the action.
+Better still, if you fancy extending your stay overnight, choose to lodge in one of the spectacular on-site camps, from luxury accommodation on wooden decked verandas to canvas tents in the middle of the action!